Chmnx/P8-Cloud-processing/README.md

-## Summary
+"## Summary"
-Recognizing automatically fruits from images with the help of VVG16 and APC.
+Recognizing automatically fruits from images with the help of VGG16 and APC.